Remote predictability of quantum measurement outcomes: Conclusion

-We also found that dephasing on one subsystem can, in certain regimes, enhance nonlocal predictability.
-Thus, while decoherence is generally believed to degrade quantumness~\cite{zurek2003, schlosshauer2007}, our results highlight a complementary regime where controlled noise can aid nonlocal predictability.
-However, this enhancement vanishes for maximally entangled states under any projective measurements, indicating that such states retain a fundamental optimality in this context.
-The observed enhancement of nonlocal predictability under dephasing echoes a broader class of noise-assisted quantum effects, e.g., environment-assisted quantum transport in molecular networks~\cite{Plenio2008,Rebentrost2009,Mohseni2008,Caruso2009} and entanglement-generation through dissipative state engineering~\cite{Verstraete2009, krauter2011}.

-Overall, our work introduces a new lens to examine nonlocal phenomena, complementing established frameworks such as Bell nonlocality~\cite{bell_aspect_2004,bell-review}, steering~~\cite{Schrödinger_1935,Schrödinger_1936,Wiseman07,Uola20}, and nonlocality without entanglement~\cite{Ben99,Ben2_99,Groisman_2001,DiVincenzo2003,Feng09,Halder19}.
-The framework of nonlocal predictability may also inspire new protocols for distributed nonlocal predictability in quantum networks~\cite{Branciard10,Branciard12,Fritz12,Boreiri23} and sequential scenarios~\cite{Silva15,Curchod17,Brown20,SPS22,PSS22,SPS25,MSSS25}, quantum channel determination~\cite{Holevo12}, and secure information transfer under restricted communication.
+~We studied remote predictability, an operational quantity that characterizes how well one observer can infer the outcome of a measurement performed by a spatially separated observer on a shared quantum system.
+We showed that product states offer no advantage for remote prediction beyond the information available prior to measurement, whereas arbitrary pure entangled states and certain classically correlated states can enhance predictability.
+We proved that maximally entangled states possess a remarkable and universal property: perfect remote predictability can always be achieved for arbitrary projective measurements performed on one subsystem.
+In contrast, this property is generally absent for partially entangled states.
+Next, we found that dephasing on one subsystem can, in certain regimes, enhance remote predictability.
+Thus, while decoherence is generally believed to degrade quantumness~\cite{zurek2003, schlosshauer2007}, our results highlight a complementary regime where controlled noise can aid remote predictability.
+However, this enhancement vanishes for maximally entangled states under any projective measurement, indicating that such states retain a fundamental optimality in this context.
+The observed enhancement of remote predictability under dephasing echoes a broader class of noise-assisted quantum effects, e.g., environment-assisted quantum transport in molecular networks~\cite{Plenio2008, Rebentrost2009, Mohseni2008, Caruso2009} and entanglement-generation through dissipative state engineering~\cite{Verstraete2009, krauter2011}.
+The framework for remote predictability may also inspire new protocols for distributed remote predictability in quantum networks~\cite{Branciard10, Branciard12, Fritz12, Boreiri23} and sequential scenarios~\cite{Silva15, Curchod17, Brown20, SPS22, PSS22, SPS25, MSSS25}, and can be useful in quantum channel determination and discrimination tasks~\cite{Matthews10, Holevo12, Piani15}.